Skip to main content

 info

 Developer mode is required for external MCP servers.
-Without it, only pre-approved connectors are available.
+Without it, only pre-approved apps are available.

 2. Fill out the form: